Analysis | New coronavirus cases reach highs in 31 states

 Since August, the average number of deaths each day has consistently represented about 1.7 percent of the number of new cases 16 days previously.
 That suggests that by the beginning of December, we’re probably going to see as many deaths each day as we saw during the worst period last spring — or even more.
 At that point, the massive surge of cases in the New York City area overwhelmed hospitals and exacerbated the death toll.
 Now, while we know more about treating the virus effectively, the same sort of overwhelming of medical facilities risks increasing the death toll more substantially.

-It’s also likely that, within a few weeks, one or two viable vaccine candidates will apply for and receive emergency use authorization from the Food and Drug Administration, meaning that front-line health-care workers and those most at risk from the virus will soon be receiving protection against it.
+It’s also likely that, within a few weeks, one or two viable vaccine candidates will apply for and receive emergency-use authorization from the Food and Drug Administration, meaning that front-line health-care workers and those most at risk from the virus will soon be receiving protection against it.
 But it will be months before most of the public receives the vaccine.

 In the meantime, more than 1,000 people a day are dying of covid-19, the disease caused by the virus.
-More people have died of the virus since the beginning of October than died in car accidents in the United States in all of 2019.
+More people have died of the virus since the beginning of October than were estimated to have died in car accidents in the United States in all of 2019.
 Yet our current approach to the pandemic is something like hurrying to participate in drag races before car manufacturers finish implementing the installation of air bags.